Lol, no. You did not read the headline wrong. Geekbench bans Samsung flagships for cheating.

 Possible reasons

-Why would a company throttle (or reduce) SOC performance?
+Why would a company throttle (or reduce) SoC performance?
 There are several.
 One of them is doing so, to probably help one phone sell better than the other.
 Another could be starting with a low performance and using software updates to “boost” performance, amongst others.

 Too little, too late

 Samsung has promised to investigate this issue and push an OTA update to fix it but Geekbench’s decision is final.
 Last year, the company also delisted the One Plus 9 series for throttling their performance as well.
 One would have thought that Samsung would have taken a hint, but they haven’t.
-This should come as a huge blow for a company finding its way back after the the Exynos M custom core debacle.
+This should come as a huge blow for a company finding its way back after the Exynos M custom core debacle.

 Please leave a comment if you have any difficulty and remember to: